wp-plugins/yith-maintenance-mode/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-YITH Maintenance Mode give you the ability to have a simple Maintenance Mode page for your website in under construction.
+YITH Maintenance Mode gives you the ability to have a simple Maintenance Mode page while your website is under construction or closed for maintenance.

 == Description ==

-If you're working on your website and would like to make it known to your visitors, install the plugin `YITH Maintenance Mode` to quickly set a lovely page customizable to show to your visitors to warn them of the ongoing maintenance.
+If you’re working on your website and would like to make it known to your visitors, install the plugin YITH Maintenance Mode to quickly set a lovely customizable page to let your visitors know the site is closed for maintenance.

 A working demo is available [here](http://plugins.yithemes.com/yith-maintenance-mode/).
 Full documentation is available [here](http://yithemes.com/docs-plugins/yith_maintenance_mode/).